anaskura/Ising-model/README.md

 # Ising-model-on-a-graph

-Jupyter notebook that studies the Ising model on a graph.
+Jupyter notebook about the Ising model on a graph.